tulasu/messaging/README.md

 A Rust application for sending messages across multiple messaging platforms including VK, Telegram and MAX.

+## Documentation

+- [Getting API Tokens](./docs/tokens.md) - Guide on how to obtain access tokens for messengers

 ## Running locally

 ### Docker Compose